unknown321/wampy/MAKING_OF.md

 application was produced which was able to change volume pretending to be a genuine `VolumeService` client.
 I was ready to grab song info… or was I?

-Here is the mistake: in server-client communication server keeps data for each client separately, meaning that I got nothing after connecting to `PlayerService`.
+Here is another mistake: in server-client communication server keeps data for each client separately, meaning that I got nothing after connecting to `PlayerService`.
 In order to get info about playing song my client had to be the one that initiated playback.
 There are some other hacks, like injecting into GUI application to grab info from there or messing with Binder, but these were considered way too hard to get info I wanted.